mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/choose-infrastructure/gcp/advanced/delete/index.md

 <p class="message--note"><strong>NOTE: </strong>A self-managed workload cluster cannot delete itself.
 If your workload cluster is self-managed, you must create a bootstrap cluster and move the cluster lifecycle services to the bootstrap cluster before deleting the workload cluster.</p>

-If you did not make your workload cluster self-managed, as described in [Make New Cluster Self-Managed][makeselfmanaged], see [Delete the workload cluster](#delete-the-workload-cluster).
+If you did not make your workload cluster self-managed, as described in [Make New Cluster Self-Managed](../advanced/self-managed), see [Delete the workload cluster](#delete-the-workload-cluster).

 1. Create a bootstrap cluster: